 Currently business can’t go out and buy a headless solution.
 Burton argues the current complexity, preventing mainstream adoption, is driven by ways of working, available software packaging, and licensing.

-“Those are the kinds of things that we will see improve much in the same way that we saw cloud computing revolutionised the way hardware was procured, or the services provided by hardware provides were procured.
-CPU, compute and networking is now fundamentally different.”
+“Those are the kinds of things that we will see improve much in the same way that we saw cloud computing revolutionised the way hardware was procured, or the services provided by hardware providers were procured.
+CPU, compute and networking are now fundamentally different.”

 “Software vendors are looking at how they re-architect what is typically an enterprise platform into something you can consume as services in the headless model,” Burton said.

 “The issue is when does it get to a point of maturity that it becomes accessible at a price point and a control point for the smaller organisation — as is often the way with any technology change.”

 According to Gartner’s Skowron, headless is an architecture that retailers pick up incrementally, rather than making a wholesale shift.

 “If you are using an all-in-one commerce app, you don’t have to throw away the sites that you are managing out of that application.
 At this point most all commerce vendors in the market offer API integration layers that enable a headless architecture,” he said.

 “The shift is more incremental and can be done without disrupting existing sites, assuming your commerce app has the necessary functional API/integration capabilities.”